Sure, Pennsylvania has plenty of great craft breweries to visit and enjoy. But what’s a wine lover to do?

 One of Inquirer food critic Craig LaBan’s favorite suburban Philadelphia wineries in 2017, this spot captures the “Forth Washing terroir” with its wines — a favorite of which is the chardonnay.
 Book an upcoming tour and wine tasting with al fresco dining featuring a menu by nearby restaurant From the Boot.

 Don’t miss: For a little wildlife along with your wine trip, check out the Elmwood Park Zoo, located just 15 minutes away.

-Founded in 2000, this Bucks County winery has outdoor seating available seven days a week (noon to 6 p.m. daily, reservations for tastings recommended) — and also offers special events like socially distanced outdoor live music and yoga sessions.
+Founded in 2000, this Bucks County winery has indoor and outdoor seating available seven days a week (noon to 6 p.m. daily, reservations for tastings recommended) — and offers special events like socially distanced outdoor live music and yoga sessions.
 Can’t make it during normal hours?
 Wait for a Thursday, when the winery is open until 9 p.m.

 Don’t miss: Want a little outdoor American history with your trip?
 Washington Crossing Historic Park is just five minutes away.

 Enjoy a socially distanced, outdoor wine experience at the Pour House, New Hope Winery’s on-site restaurant, where you can get everything from shrimp cocktail to a New York strip steak.
 Or, you can keep it simple and order ahead online for some takeaway.
 Additionally, New Hope Winery hosts plenty of live music events, so be sure to grab your tickets and enjoy a show.

 Don’t miss: Few things go together like shopping and wine, and Peddler’s Village is located just over a mile away.